Korean War Legacy Project

 Details of Living Conditions as a POW

-Eugene "Gene" Evers describes the harsh conditions he faced as a prisoner of war in a Chinese POW camp from July 1952 to January 1953.
-He endured freezing nights and lacked basic comforts.
-During Christmas, he received his only meal of meat throughout his 14 months of captivity.
-Evers reflects on how the extreme cold and limited food made his survival even more challenging.
+Eugene "Gene" Evers recounts the harsh conditions he endured as a prisoner of war in a Chinese POW camp from July 1952 to January 1953.
+He faced freezing nights and lacked basic comforts during this time.
+On Christmas, he received his only meal of meat over the course of his 14 months of captivity.
+He reflects on how the extreme cold and limited food made his struggle for survival even more challenging.

 Tags: Chinese,Cold winters,Fear,Food,Front lines,Living conditions,POW